fspringveldt/ss-dockerfile/README.md

 # ss-dockerfile
-My local Dockerfile for SilverStripe for use with Docker-Compose :)
+My local Dockerfile for SilverStripe for use with Docker-Compose, complete with XDebug support :)

 ## Setup via composer
 `composer require fspringveldt/ss-dockerfile dev-master --dev`